Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: 3-3-1 RHN and LHN Models

-In our work we analyze two models based on the local symmetry group $\textbf{SU(3)}_\textbf{C} \times \textbf{SU(3)}_\textbf{L} \times \textbf{U(1)}_\textbf{X}$, namely 3-3-1 with right-handed neutrinos (3-3-1 RHN), \cite{Hoang:1996gi,Hoang:1995vq}, and 3-3-1 with neutral left-handed fermion (3-3-1 LHN) \cite{Mizukoshi:2010ky,Catano:2012kw}, where C represents color charge, L Left-handed, and X is the $\text{U(1)}_{X}$ quantum number.
+In our work we analyze two models based on the local symmetry group $\textbf{SU(3)}_\textbf{C} \times \textbf{SU(3)}_\textbf{L} \times \textbf{U(1)}_\textbf{X}$, namely 3-3-1 with right-handed neutrinos (3-3-1 RHN), \cite{Hoang:1996gi,Hoang:1995vq}, and 3-3-1 with neutral left-handed fermion (3-3-1 LHN) \cite{Mizukoshi:2010ky,Catano:2012kw}.
 The electric charge operator in these two models is the same,